Egotistico Fantastico: Combat Zone Wrestling (2009–2012)

 Later on in 2008, Egotistico Fantastico joined CZW.
 In June 2009 he won CZW's the Best Of The Best 9 tournament.
 On October 9, 2010, Anthony returned to CZW unmasked, using the ring name "The Ego" Robert Anthony.

 In December 2010 he became number one contender for a major title for the first time in his career: the CZW World Heavyweight Championship, by winning a match at CZW Cage of Death XII.
 On February 13, 2011, at CZW Twelve: The Twelfth Anniversary Event, he defeated Jon Moxley for the CZW World Heavyweight title.
 Anthony lost the title on April 9, 2011, to Devon Moore.
 As of 2012, Anthony is not part of CZW Roster.

-Resistance Pro (2012–present)
+Resistance Pro (2012–2014)

 He is currently wrestling in Resistance Pro.
 He wrestled for months before getting a number one contenders match against Jay Bradley at Taken By Force on June 15, 2012, and also appeared at the previous four Resistance Pro events.
 On October 20, 2012, he defeated Bradley and Bobby Lashley to win the RPW Heavyweight Championship.
 He would hold the title for 399 days, before losing it to Jocephus on November 23, 2013.
 On May 16, 2014, Anthony and Jocephus defeated Da Soul Touchaz (Acid Jaz & Willie Richardson) for the RPW Tag Team Championship.